OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 - Go to Lambda ==> Functions ==> Click on "Create function".

-On this page we will create a "Lambda function", first you have to choose a name (for example: Calc2Parameters), then we choose a language in "Runtime" (I am using Python 3.8).
+On this step we will create a "Lambda function", first you have to choose a name (for example: Calc2Parameters), then we choose a language in "Runtime" (I am using Python 3.8).
 You can leave all the other options at default and click on "Create function".

 ![This is image](https://serving.photos.photobox.com/05385919cf27e171943e54baac41e3a00aec6887eb8833f1e5ae6755eed7f781c9269e9b.jpg)

 - Go to SNS ==> Topics ==> Click on "Create topic".

-On this page we will create a "SNS topic", first you have to choose "Standard" in "Topic type", then we choose a name (my topic is called "Calc2Parameters").
+On this step we will create a  "SNS topic", first you have to choose "Standard" in "Topic type", then we choose a name (my topic is called "Calc2Parameters").
 It is not mandatory to fill in "Display name" and all options can be left on default mode and click on "Create topic".

 ![This is image](https://i.postimg.cc/s25KJTJQ/Create-Topic-SNS.jpg)